sergey-inform/cosmics-panda-fsc/README.md

     # Check that timestamps in files are consequent:
     for file in `ls data*.txt`; do  echo $file; sort -cn $file ; done

+    # Sometimes first timestamps in files are not conequent.
+Remove first 10 lines of each file with:
+    for file in `ls data_*.txt`; do  echo $file; sed -i -e 1,10d $file ;done

     # Join several data files:
     sort --numeric-sort --merge data1.txt data2.txt ... > sorted.txt